Equilibrium Solver

 Neural Equilibrium Solver

-For real-time control applications where millisecond-scale equilibrium updates are required, the neural equilibrium solver (neural_equilibrium.py) provides a PCA + MLP surrogate that predicts flux-surface geometry from an 8-dimensional input vector:
+For real-time control applications where millisecond-scale equilibrium updates are required, the neural equilibrium solver (neural_equilibrium.py) provides a PCA + MLP surrogate that predicts flux-surface geometry from the canonical 12-dimensional equilibrium descriptor:

-The surrogate is trained on SPARC GEQDSK data with profile perturbations.
+The runtime wrapper extracts the same feature order from physics, target, profiles, equilibrium, and reactor reference metadata, falling back to trained model statistics only for unavailable feature-prior terms.
+The surrogate is trained on SPARC GEQDSK data with profile and shape perturbations.
 Inference time is approximately 5 microseconds per point (Rust backend, synthetic weights).

 Warning